Nijer Shonge Nijer Jiboner Modhu: Plot summary

 A boy named Jalkador lives in a village with his parents and siblings; he has one brother and one sister who are named Abju and Moyna respectively who are younger than Jalkador.
-Jalkador comes from a farmer-family background; his father is a farmer and Jalkador raises cattle and catches fish, does not go to school and speaks the local dialect of the Bengali language.
+Jalkador is from a rural farmer-family; his father is a farmer and Jalkador raises cattle and catches fish, does not go to school and speaks the local dialect of the Bengali language.

 When monsoon comes, Jalkador observes a flood, the entire village is damaged by the flood, including his family's residence.

 Jalkador watches canoe sprint and kabaddi in village; he takes part in reaping paddies.
 Jalkador has a friend whose name is Majid, Majid teaches Jalkador to smoke cigarette and they talk about circumcision, they see one another’s penis secretly which are uncircumcised.
-From Majid, Jalkador learns about heterosexual relationships.
+From Majid, Jalkador learns about heterosexual sex.

-In the last part of the novel, Jalkador feels sexual attraction watching milkmaid and female snake-charmer, he faces nocturnal emission.
-He watches women bathing in pond semi-nude and feels eroticism, he masturbates under a tree where nobody comes; he is already a teenager during this time.
+In the last part of the novel, Jalkador feels sexual attraction watching milkmaid and female bede dancer, he faces nocturnal emission.
+He watches women bathing in pond semi-nude and feels eroticism, he masturbates under an itchytree where nobody comes; he is already a teenager during this time.